ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 0
 Type of parameters: number

-INPUT: RND(1)
+INPUT: RND()
-OUTPUT: 1
+OUTPUT: 0.3
 ```

 ## VAL

-VAL: VAL("3.1") = 3.1 Returns the floating point numeric value of the string argument.
+The value function `VAL` returns the floating point numeric value of the string argument.

 Usage example: